-In this article, a review of human activity sensing in the context of ISAC is provided.
+A review of human activity sensing in the context of ISAC was provided.
 We illustrated the general pipeline of ISAC signal processing for HAR and analyzed the sensing characteristics of several typical wireless networks.
-According to the spatial locations of transceivers, we categorized ISAC systems into three typical deployments and then, elaborated characteristics and problems for HAR in these three deployments.
-Furthermore, the impact of several physical indicators in ISAC system on the performance of HAR was discussed.
-To achieve higher accuracy of HAR, the parameters of signals can be optimized from time, space and frequency domains.
-Finally, we presented five key challenges and open research problems to facilitate a transition of the techniques into real-world assisted living applications.
+According to the spatial locations of transceivers, we categorized ISAC systems into three typical deployments and then, elaborated on characteristics and design strategies for HAR in these deployments.
+Furthermore, the impact of several physical ISAC factors on the HAR performance was discussed.
+Some experimental results were also provided to illustrate the potential and capabilities of different ISAC systems.
+Finally, we presented five key challenges and open research problems to facilitate a transition of the techniques into real-world applications.